Services

 So, in the case a surveyor flags this up, you could well find yourself actually loosing money, or in other words being gazundered.

 Before offering you a mortgage, lenders will have to confirm that you legally own your property.
-For this they require the title deeds, which if you can't find, could well hinder your sale.
+For this, they require the title deeds, which, if you can't find them, could well hinder your sale.

-The bulk of the reason would be fire prevention, especially since recent talk of newly-build high rise buildings being fitted with highly flammable cladding.
+The bulk of the reason would be fire prevention, especially since recent talk of newly-built high-rise buildings being fitted with highly flammable cladding.

-As a result, the majority of lenders will require a full cladding survey to be done prior to confirming a mortgage offer.
-And as a general rule, they'll not lend on anything that’s above 4/5 storeys whether it be residential, student accommodation or part of a retirement complex.
+As a result, the majority of lenders will require a full cladding survey to be done before confirming a mortgage offer.
+And as a general rule, they'll not lend on anything that’s above 4/5 storeys, whether it be residential, student accommodation or part of a retirement complex.

 Leasehold properties typically come with a ground rent – a fee you pay for the temporary right to occupy the property.